Leakmited/tech-interview/sql/level-2.md

 # SQL : Level 2

-- Who has been assigned a project has a developer ?
+- Who has been assigned a project as a developer ?

 - Write a SQL query that show who has been assigned to which project ?